mukanovaamina/assignment3/README.md

 1) public MyArrayListQueue() {
    list = new MyArrayList<>(); //instance variable
    }
+The MyArrayListQueue constructor initializes the list instance variable which is used to implement the queue.
+It creates a new instance of the MyArrayList class using the default constructor.

 2) public void enqueue(E element) { //method is to add an element to the back of the queue list.add(element);
    }
+The enqueue method adding an element to the back of the queue.
+In the given implementation, the enqueue method takes an element of type E and adds it to the internal MyArrayList using the add method, which inserts the element at the end of the list.

 3) public E dequeue() { //method is to remove and return the front element of the queue if (list.isEmpty()) {
    throw new NoSuchElementException("Queue is empty");
    }
    return list.remove(0);
    }
+The dequeue method removing and returning the front element of the queue.
+The dequeue method first checks if the internal MyArrayList is empty using the isEmpty method.
+If the list is empty, a NoSuchElementException is thrown with the message "Queue is empty".
+Otherwise, the method removes the first element of the list using the remove method and returns it.

 4) public E peek() { // method is to return the front element of the queue without removing it if (list.isEmpty()) {
    throw new NoSuchElementException("Queue is empty");
    }
    return list.get(0);
    }
+The peek method returning the front element of the queue without removing it.
+The peek method first checks if the internal MyArrayList is empty using the isEmpty method.
+If the list is empty, a NoSuchElementException is thrown with the message "Queue is empty".
+Otherwise, the method returns the first element of the list using the get method.

 5) public boolean isEmpty() { // method is to determine whether the queue is empty return list.isEmpty();
    }
+The isEmpty method in a queue implementation determining whether the queue is empty or not.
+In the given implementation, the isEmpty method checks if the internal MyArrayList is empty using the isEmpty method and returns a boolean value accordingly.

 6) public int size() { //method is to return the number of elements in the queue return list.size();
    }
+The size method returning the number of elements in the queue.
+The size method returns the size of the internal MyArrayList object, which indicates the number of elements currently in the queue.